alphagov/govuk-design-system/src/patterns/addresses/index.md

 ### When to use multiple text inputs

+Use multiple text inputs to offer users a manual option to enter an address, such as for international addresses or when users cannot find their address using an address lookup.

-Only use multiple text inputs when you know which countries the addresses will come from and can find a format that supports them all.
-This can be difficult to know if you’re asking for addresses outside of the UK.
+You'll need to know which countries the addresses will come from and find a format that supports them.
+This can be difficult for addresses outside of the UK.

 Using multiple text inputs means: